Death Valley Dark Sky Night Photography- March 19-22, 2014

 Mastering The Night with Lance Keimig and Scott Martin

 Location: Death Valley National Park

-We are thinking of this as an advanced class for those looking to expand your photographic horizons, recharge your creative batteries, share ideas with friends and colleagues, and to go home with some exciting images from this unique landscape.
-We’ll create individual goals for each participant, and encourage you to blur the lines between night and day, consider why you photograph at night, and to make images that are as far from postcard views as possible.
+This is an advanced class for those looking to expand your photographic horizons, recharge your creative batteries, share ideas with friends and colleagues, and to go home with some exciting images from this unique landscape.
+We’ll create individual goals for each participant, and encourage you to blur the lines between night and day, consider why you photograph at night, and to make images that are as far removed from postcard views as possible.
 Collaboration is a great way to make new discoveries and new friends, and will be a part of the experience.
 Working through image ideas and lighting together is a fun and rewarding process, and can help give you that kick in the pants you’ve been looking for.
-Locations may include the famous Racetrack Playa, Rhyolite, the Mesquite Sand Dunes, charcoal kilns, Badwater Salt Flats and ???
+Locations may include the famous Racetrack Playa, Rhyolite, the Mesquite Sand Dunes, charcoal kilns, Badwater Salt Flats.
 Discoveries await.

 The workshop base camp will be at Furnace Creek.
 We have secured a block of standard rooms at Furnace creek Ranch at a discounted rate, and once you make your deposit, you will receive a code that can be used to reserve one of the group rooms.
 If you wish to upgrade to a deluxe room, they are available on a first come, first served basis.
 The group reservation is for 5 nights, from March 18th to check out on March 23rd.
 Plan to arrive on March 18th or sooner and check out March 23rd or later.